renaros/de-challenge-invoices/README.md

 3. Run the docker compose file to create the environment: `docker compose up -d`
 4. Edit the python file [populate_tables.py](populate_tables.py) in order to adjust the amount of customers and invoices you want to create.
 Run the file using the command `python3 ./postgres-scripts/python/populate_tables.py`.

+## Q&A
+Q: Why not creating spark containers in the docker composer file?
+A: My computer was not being able to handle this amount of containers :)